What Kamala Harris’s legacy means for the future of female leadership

 Journalist and editor

-The people have spoken—America still isn’t ready for a female president.
-Kamala Harris’s loss symbolizes a continued unwillingness of the American psyche to not only be governed, but represented by a woman.
-The last century has marked an era of immense change and hardwon milestones as women earned the rights of suffrage, divorce, financial independence, and bodily autonomy, but still the Oval Office is out of reach.
+The people have spoken—America has chosen not to elect its first female president.
+The last century has marked an era of immense change and hardwon milestones as women earned the rights of suffrage, divorce, financial independence, and bodily autonomy, but still the Oval Office is yet to be occupied by a woman.

 From the Cult of Domesticity to the White House, it’s a long leap to make in a few generations, and Harris’s candidacy marks a tremendous next step in a powerful and lasting legacy of inspiring women.
-While she may not have triumphed this week, she is sure to have a profound impact on the future of female leadership around the world.
+While she may not have triumphed this week, her career sets a precedence for the future of female leadership around the world.

 A legacy of firsts